kibook/s1kd-tools/INTRO.md

     The **s1kd-metadata** tool lists and edits S1000D metadata on CSDB objects.

+    The **s1kd-mvref** tool changes references to one object into references to another.

     The **s1kd-ref** tool can be used to quickly insert references to other CSDB objects.